-“We will show kids how to give their dads a special Father’s Day greeting with these flags!” added Prycer.
+“We will show kids how to give their dads a special Father’s Day greeting with these flags!” said Melissa Prycer, president and executive director, Dallas Heritage Village.
 “Different flags and how you hold them mean different things so the kids and dads can communicate with each other from across the field.”

 This process, called flag semaphore, is a method of telegraphy which is a way of conveying information at a distance by means of visual signals with hand-held flags, rods, disks, paddles, or occasionally bare or gloved hands.
 Information is encoded by the position of the flags; it is read when the flag is in a fixed position.

 Families will also enjoy participating in a friendly competition to identify as many state flags as possible.
 Staff will post results showing those who guessed the most correctly throughout the day.